Jeimer Candelario Player Props: Nationals vs. Astros

-Jeimer Candelario -- .182 average over his past 10 games -- will be in action for the Washington Nationals versus the Houston Astros, with Framber Valdez on the mound, on June 14 at 8:10 PM ET.
+Jeimer Candelario, with a slugging percentage of .265 in his past 10 games -- including one home run -- will be in action for the Washington Nationals against the Houston Astros, with Cristian Javier on the mound, June 15 at 8:10 PM ET.

-He had a hitless showing in his most recent game (0-for-3) against the Astros.
+He had a hitless showing in his previous game (0-for-4) against the Astros.

 Jeimer Candelario Game Info & Props vs. the Astros